sdpython/onnxcustom/_doc/sphinxdoc/source/onnxmd/onnx_docs/OnnxReleases.md

 **Remove old onnx-weekly packages on TestPyPI**
 * Once ONNX has been released on PyPI, remove all previous versions of [onnx-weekly package](https://test.pypi.org/project/onnx-weekly/#history) on TestPyPI to save space.
 * Steps: Login and go [here](https://test.pypi.org/manage/project/onnx-weekly/releases/) -> Choose target package -> Options -> Delete.

+**Bump opset version for ai.onnx**
+* Bump opset version for ai.onnx domain in `onnx/defs/operator_sets.h` and `onnx/defs/schema.h` for use by future operator additions and changes.
+For example, this [demo PR](https://github.com/onnx/onnx/pull/4134/files).